Bojan Krkić: 2014–17

-On 22 July 2014, Bojan signed a four-year contract with Premier League side Stoke City for €1.8 million.
+On 22 July 2014, Bojan signed a four-year contract with Premier League team Stoke City for €1.8 million.
 Manager Mark Hughes said: "Anyone who knows European football will be aware of him as a player and the fact that he sees his future at Stoke City is really exciting."

 Bojan scored his first goal for Stoke in a 1–2 friendly defeat against Schalke 04 on 29 July 2014.
 He also scored in friendlies against Blackburn Rovers and Real Betis.
 He made his league debut at home on 16 August, playing the full 90 minutes of a 1–0 defeat to Aston Villa.
 BBC Sport said that Bojan "impressed" for Stoke in the match.
 However, after a couple of ineffective performances, Hughes stated that he was prepared to give Bojan time to adapt to English football.
 He returned to the starting line-up on 1 November 2014 in a 2–2 draw against West Ham United.
 Eight days after that, he scored his first Stoke goal to open a 2–1 win at Tottenham Hotspur, a dribble followed by a shot from outside the penalty area.
 On 6 December 2014, Bojan scored in a 3–2 win over Arsenal.
 On 26 December, he won a contested penalty in the first half at Goodison Park when referee Lee Mason declared that he had been fouled by Everton's James McCarthy; Bojan then converted the spot-kick past Tim Howard for the only goal of the game.
 Bojan scored in a 1–0 victory against Leicester City on 17 January 2015.
 Nine days later, he scored his fifth goal of the season in a 4–1 victory in the FA Cup fourth round against Rochdale, but was later substituted having suffered a knee injury which ruled him out for the remainder of the 2014–15 season.

 Bojan returned from injury in July 2015 playing in a pre-season friendly against Brentford.
 He made his first league start for over eight months on 19 September 2015, scoring in a 2–2 draw against Leicester City.
 A month later, he won a fourth-minute penalty when fouled by Swansea City's Ashley Williams, and dispatched it past Łukasz Fabiański for the only goal of the game at the Liberty Stadium.
 Bojan signed a new contract with Stoke in February committing him to the club until the summer of 2020.
-Towards the end of the campaign, however, he lost his place in the side, spending most of his time on the bench.
+Towards the end of the campaign, however, he lost his place in the team, spending most of his time on the bench.
 In total, he played 31 times for Stoke in 2015–16, scoring seven goals as the Potters finished in ninth position.

 Bojan struggled for playing time under Hughes in 2016–17 starting just five league matches in six months and in January 2017, Bojan admitted he would be ready to leave Stoke in order to gain regular football.